eecs485staff/primer-spec/docs/USAGE_ADVANCED.md

 -b \pm \sqrt{b^2 - 4ac} \over 2a
 $$
 ```

+For a full list of supported LaTeX commands, see the [MathJax docs](https://docs.mathjax.org/en/latest/input/tex/macros/index.html).

 _NOTE:_ LaTeX rendering only supports MarkDown that was parsed using the
 GFM Kramdown parser.
 See the [Usage](../README.md#usage) instructions for the